Aarhus University Seal

 Sara is an experienced architect and researcher, with focus on ecological, digital, innovative and non-linear way of thinking and engaged with both the architectural design and the technical disciplines of architecture and landscape.
 She is well studied in digital design and fabrication in relation with computation technology, and she has a solid understanding of innovative and sustainable design approaches and their practical applications.

-Sara has joined the SESS team as an intern, and she is assisting us with our work on formal models as well as our SESS digital appearance and content creation.
+Sara has joined the SESS team as a part time academic employee, and she is assisting us with our communication strategy, digital appearance and content creation.